-As the National Director for PWHT, Leslye balances her training and work in Eastern Philosophy with a wealth of skills acquired in over 25 years of leadership in key positions.
+As the National Director for PWHT, Leslye balances her training and work in Yogic sciences with a wealth of skills acquired in over 30 years of leadership in key positions.
 Prior to joining PWHT, Leslye’s career in humanitarian relief work took her to Rwanda & Croatia, where she worked directly with trauma-affected populations.
 As a Deputy Director for the International Rescue Committee in Croatia, Leslye collaborated with the U.N.
 High Commissioner for Refugees, the International War Crimes Tribunal and the International Red Cross.
-Leslye has directed a number of federally funded programs for refugee resettlement, anti-human trafficking, disaster relief and HIV/AIDS prevention.
-Based stateside since 2001, she continued her work with refugees as a Regional Resettlement Director for the International Rescue Committee.
-Leslye is a founding member of the Florida State Anti-Human Trafficking Taskforce, and has worked closely with state and federal law enforcement agencies.
+Leslye directed a number of federally funded programs in the areas of refugee resettlement, anti-human trafficking, disaster relief and HIV/AIDS prevention.
+In the U.S., Leslye served as a Regional Resettlement Director for the International Rescue Committee.
+Leslye is a founding member of the Florida State Anti-Human Trafficking Taskforce working closely with state and federal law enforcement agencies.

-In addition to teaching for PWHT, including the current clinical trials at the Palo Alto VA Hospital, Leslye also develops new partner collaborations for PWHT, ensuring that this work continues to have the greatest possible impact on the veterans and families we serve.
-She is a passionate advocate for veterans on Capitol Hill.
+In addition to teaching for PWHT, Leslye develops new collaborations, ensuring that this work continues to have the greatest possible impact on the veterans and their families.
+She is a passionate advocate for veteran wellness.
 Leslye received B.A. in International Affairs from the University of Colorado, Boulder, and a M.A. in International Administration from the School for International Training, in Brattleboro, Vermont.

 John Osborne is a Co-Founder, faculty and teacher trainer for Project Welcome Home Troops, a highly effective program to reduce post-traumatic stress symptoms in veterans.
 John has been teaching meditation, yoga and breath work internationally for nearly 40 years.
 “Learning more about how to skillfully use our breath can help us greatly to dissolve stress and increase energy and awareness in every area of our life.”
 John is also a corporate and leadership trainer and has presented at the United Nations, The World Bank, World Health Organization, the Wharton Business School and UCLA’s Anderson Business School at UCLA.
 A graduate of Hamilton College and Yale University, John recently retired as founder and CEO of Starboard Venture Partners, a venture capital firm based in Santa Monica, CA.